cashapp/blip/docs/v1.0/intro/monitors.md

 layout: default
 title: "Monitors"
 parent: Introduction
-nav_order: 3
+nav_order: 2
 ---

 # Monitors

-Every MySQL instance that Blip monitors is called a _moniotr_.
+Every MySQL instance that Blip monitors is called a monitor.
 For simplicity, the terms _monitor_ and _MySQL instance_ are synonymous because a monitor requires and represents only one MySQL instance.
 But there is more to a monitor than its MySQL instance.

 <div class="note">
-<b>NOTE</b>:
 <em>Monitor</em> and <em>MySQL instance</em> are synonymous in Blip.
 </div>

-Monitors are usually specififed in the [Blip config file](../config/config-file), but they can be loaded various ways&mdash;more on this later.
+Monitors are usually specified in the [Blip config file](../config/config-file), but they can be loaded various ways&mdash;more on this later.
 For now, it's only necessary to know that monitors are listed in the YAML config file under the aptly named section `moniotrs`.
 The most basic Blip monitor is a simple hostname, username, and password: